The symplectic geometry of closed equilateral random walks in 3-space: Markov chain Monte Carlo for closed and confined random walks. Markov chain Monte Carlo for closed and confined random walks

-where the last equality follows from the fact that $\mathcal{P}_2(\vec{\theta},\cdot) = \tau$ for any $\vec{\theta} \in T^n$.
+where the last equality follows from the fact that $\mathcal{P}_2(\vec {\theta},\cdot) = \tau$ for any $\vec{\theta} \in T^n$.

-The total variation distance between product measures is bounded above by the sum of the total variation distances of the factors (this goes back at least to Blum and Pathak~\cite{Blum:1972bt}; see Sendler~\cite{Sendler:1975vn} for a proof), so we have that
+The total variation distance between product measures is bounded above by the sum of the total variation distances of the factors (this goes back at least to Blum and Pathak~\cite{Blum1972bt}; see Sendler~\cite {Sendler1975vn} for a proof), so we have that

-Using a result of Smith~\cite[Theorem~3]{Smith:1984vz}, the right hand side is bounded above by $\left(1-\frac{\xi}{n2^{n-1}}\right)^{a-1}$ where $\xi$ is the ratio of the volume of $P$ and the volume of the smallest round ball containing $P$.
+Using \cite{Smith1984vz}, Theorem~3, the right-hand side is bounded above by $ (1-\frac{\xi}{n2^{n-1}} )^{a-1}$ where $\xi$ is the ratio of the volume of $P$ and the volume of the smallest round ball containing $P$.
 Let

-Then combining~\eqref{eq:kernel product},~\eqref{eq:kernel triangle ineq}, and the binomial theorem yields
+Then combining~(\ref{eqkernelproduct}),~(\ref{eqkerneltriangleineq}) and the binomial theorem yields

-The ratio $\xi$ of the volume of $P$ and the volume of smallest round ball containing $P$ is always a positive number with absolute value less than $1$, so $0 < 1 - \beta\xi/n2^{n-1} < 1$.
-This completes the proof. \end{proof}
+The ratio $\xi$ of the volume of $P$ and the volume of smallest round ball containing $P$ is always a positive number with absolute value less than $1$, and hence $0 < 1 - \beta\xi/n2^{n-1} < 1$.
+This completes the proof. \end{pf}

-This proposition provides a comforting theoretical guarantee that \proc{Toric-Symplectic-MCMC}$(\beta)$ will eventually work.
+This proposition provides a comforting theoretical guarantee that $\textsc{Toric}\mbox{-} \textsc{Symplectic-MCMC}(\beta)$ will eventually work.
 The proof provides a way to estimate the constants $R$ and $\rho$.
 However, in practice, these upper bounds are far too large to be useful.
 Further, the rate of convergence for any given run will depend on the shape and dimension of the moment polytope $P$ and on the starting position $x$.
-There is quite a bit known about the performance of hit-and-run in general theoretical terms; we recommend the excellent survey article of Andersen and Diaconis~\cite{Andersen:2007vn}.
-To give one example, L\`ovasz and Vempala have shown~\cite{Lovasz:2006gs} (see also~\cite{Lovasz:1999cq}) that the number of steps of hit-and-run required to reduce the total variation distance between $\mathcal{P}^m(x,\cdot)$ and Lebesgue measure by an order of magnitude is proportional\footnote{The constant of proportionality is large and depends on the geometry of the polytope, and the amount of time required to reduce the total variation distance to a fixed amount from the start depends on the distance from the starting point to the boundary of the polytope.} to $n^3$ where $n$ is the dimension of the polytope.
+There is quite a bit known about the performance of hit-and-run in general theoretical terms; we recommend the excellent survey article of Andersen and Diaconis~\cite{Andersen2007vn}.
+To give one example, L\` ovasz and Vempala have shown~\cite{Lovasz2006gs} (see also~\cite {Lovasz1999cq}) that the number of steps of hit-and-run required to reduce the total variation distance between $\mathcal{P}^m(x,\cdot)$ and Lebesgue measure by an order of magnitude is proportional\footnote {The constant of proportionality is large and depends on the geometry of the polytope, and the amount of time required to reduce the total variation distance to a fixed amount from the start depends on the distance from the starting point to the boundary of the polytope.} to $n^3$ where $n$ is the dimension of the polytope.